scastlara/pytest-tagging/README.md

 It supports selecting only tests with a specific tag, and display a counter of how many tests failed for each specific tag.

-This package exists because doing all of this with `pytest.mark` is painful, since it requires registering plugins, and you cannot use variables defined elsewhere easily.
+This package exists because doing all of this with `pytest.mark` is painful, since it requires registering marks, and you cannot use variables defined elsewhere easily.